andreaschuch/incremental_mdl_decision_tree/README.md

 The project was rated with with the highest mark.
 Programed in java.

-For more information, please see the report incrementalMDLdecisiontree.pdf
+For more information, please see the [report](./incrementalMDLdecisiontree.pdf)

 # How to Setup this Project: